guy-py/BASIC-XS/README.md

 # BASIC-XS

+Heavily inspired by Apple Basic.
+Basicly Basic, the coding languige, but extra small (XS)

+How to use:
-this is heavily inspired by Apple Basic. this is basicly Basic, the coding languige, ust extra small (XS) how to use: there are some commands like prnt, list, and more.
+  There are some commands like prnt, list, and more.
   prnt: print something
   list: list every line of code
   exec: execute a single line of code
   run: run all lines of code
-example:
+Example:

 >>0 prnt 'hello'  #line 0: print hello
 >>1 prnt 'there'  #line 1: print there